01rabbit/Azazel-Pi/docs/ARCHITECTURE.md

 ## Packaging goal

-`bootstrap_mvp.sh` installs Azazel onto `/opt/azazel` and copies configuration and systemd units into place.
+`install_azazel.sh` installs Azazel onto `/opt/azazel`, copies configuration and systemd units into place, and ensures Debian dependencies are present.
 The repository layout mirrors the staged filesystem, ensuring releases are reproducible.
 Tagging a commit triggers the release workflow that builds `azazel-installer-<tag>.tar.gz` containing the entire payload required for air-gapped installs.
+The previous minimal bootstrap script is preserved under `legacy/bootstrap_mvp.sh` for reference.